informalsystems/hermes/docs/architecture/architecture.md

 ### Testing

-Most of the components in the `ibc` (in the `modules` directory) have basic unit testing coverage.
+Most of the components in the `ibc` crate (i.e. the `modules` directory) have basic unit testing coverage.
 We mock up chains in order to help test `ibc` components.
+The main utility for constructing a mock chain is the [`MockContext`][mock-context] type.

-In the future, `basecoin-rs` will be used to more robustly test ibc components more than what mocks can currently provide (like actually making data go through the serialization/deserialization process).
+In the future, [`basecoin-rs`][basecoin-rs] will be used to more robustly test `ibc` components in a more thorough fashion than what mocks can currently provide (for example, data being sent between a basecoin chain and an `ibc` module will have to go  through the serialization/deserialization process).

 ### Error Handling